Spend a night in Australia’s red centre and two days exploring its most beautiful attractions.

-We drive from the front of Uluru around to the Kuniya car park, which is at the back of Uluru.
-From here we start our second Uluru guided walk to the Mutitjulu Waterhole.
-The guide will take you along a short track to the Mutitjulu Waterhole – home of an ancestral water snake called Wanampi.
-The guide will share stories of local traditions and explain how the Anangu people traditionally used the waterhole for hunting.
+Your guide will take you along a short track to the waterhole – home of an ancestral water snake called Wanampi, sharing stories of local traditions and explain how the Anangu people traditionally used the waterhole for hunting.
 The caves containing rock art were used in the past by the Anangu people, whose ancestors are still alive today.

-AAT Kings pick you up from Sails in the Desert at approximately 4am (Oct-Mar) or 5am (Apr-Sep) so you can experience the majesty of a red centre sunrise for yourself.
+AAT Kings pick you up from Sails in the Desert at approximately 4 am (Oct-Mar) or 5 am (Apr-Sep) so you can experience the majesty of a red centre sunrise for yourself.

 Welcome to Kings Canyon

-You’ll get a sense of the remoteness of outback Australia as you travel to Kings Creek Station.
+You’ll get a true sense of the remoteness of outback Australia as you travel to Kings Creek Station.
 Watch as the local wildlife wakes for the day and keep an eye out for dromedary camels, kangaroos, brumbies and dingoes.